GabeScott/standard-works-vault/General Conference/2007 October - God Helps the Faithful Priesthood Holder.md

 From when I was older, I have a more recent memory of a crowd of angry people I was called by the First Presidency to face who suddenly and inexplicably were touched by a spirit of calm and reconciliation.

-Another time, I was sent to speak to leaders of churches in the United States and ministers of those churches who had met in Minneapolis to deal with the problem of competition among churches.
+Another time I was sent to speak to leaders of churches in the United States and ministers of those churches who had met in Minneapolis to deal with the problem of competition among churches.

 When I arrived, I found that I was assigned to be a speaker.
 My subject was to be: Why there was a need for a restoration of the true Church through Joseph Smith.
 I was a last-minute substitute for Elder Neal A. Maxwell.